apache/arrow-cookbook/python/source/create.rst

         0
       ]

-If you already know the categories and indices, you can skip the encode step and directly create the ``DictionaryArray`` using :meth:`pyarrow.DictionaryArray.from_arrays`
+If you already know the categories and indices then you can skip the encode step and directly create the ``DictionaryArray`` using :meth:`pyarrow.DictionaryArray.from_arrays`